nacheteam/Ensemble-Outlier-Analysis/doc/examples.rst

         from hics import HICS

 2. Read the data to fit the model.
-The data should be in a numpy array:
+The data should be in a NumPy array:

     .. code-block:: python